juanmsl/CPP-Nonogram/README.md

 **To execute it:** `./<Executable name> <Nonogram file>`

-## The nonograms files
+## The nonogram files

-The nonograms files follow the next template
+The nonogram files follow the next template

 ```
 <rows> <columns>